-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-N/A - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+whether the financial product attains the environmental or social characteristics that they promote.